bonniel1507/sep11-freedom-project/entries/entry05.md

 If there is a add function, there should be a delete function too.
 The delete function is basically the same as the add function above.

+Later, we also added a update function, so users can directly make changes and not delete that than add a new one.
+It's similar the the add function, it will take what the user put in the text box of the form and reassign the new username and password to the data.

 [Previous](entry04.md) | [Next](entry06.md)

 [Home](../README.md)